Vixci/BoostSudoku/README.md

         python -S3 SAT.py input/sudokus/4x4.txt

-It outputs the truth assignment as the list of symbols that are positive.
+It outputs the result as a list of symbols that are positive.
+The truth assignment can be partial, as the algorithm stops as soon as it can satisfy the formula.
+Therefore we can assume that if a symbol is not present in the result, it is negative.
 If there is no solution, it outputs False.
-If any assignment works the result is empty.
+If any assignment works the result is a partial assignment.
 If option 2 is used, all outputs are in the same file on separate lines.